-The trick the speaker uses to fully understand what you’re saying is the following: whenever you say ‘Alexa’, Sonos will lower the volume of the music so that it understands your words.
+The trick the speakers use to fully understand what you're saying is the following: whenever you say ‘Alexa', Sonos will lower the volume of the music so that it understands your words.

-If you’re curious, the Sonos One can do literally everything an Echo does.
-On top, the voice of Sonos One is more natural than ever.
+If you're curious, the Sonos One can do literally do everything an Echo dot does.
+On top of that, the voice control of Sonos One is more natural.

-In 2018, Sonos One will announce that it officially supports Google Home voice commands.
-There’s more: Apple’s AirPlay 2 is also on the horizon.
-Soon, you’ll be able to give commands from every Siri-enabled device.
+In 2018, Sonos announced that it officially supports Google Home voice control.
+The app supports Apple's AirPlay 2 with the airplay 2 you can give commands from every Siri-enabled device.

 The only drawback is that we don't get the ‘Alexa Calls'.

 In short, The Sonos One is the most affordable speaker with the best features and capabilities.
-If you can afford a pair (for stereo sound), two Sonos One’s will produce unbelievably good sounds.
+If you can afford two speakers (for stereo sound), two Sonos One's will produce unbelievably good sounds.

-The Play:1 is another cool speaker that exceeds the capabilities of the majority of the speakers in its price range.
-It’s the smallest speaker (along with the Sonos One) in the Sonos family, but it’s quite powerful and compact.
+The Play:1 and SL exceed the capabilities of the majority of the speakers in their price range.
+They are the smallest speakers (along with the Sonos One) in the Sonos family, but it's quite powerful and compact.

-Don’t let the size of the speaker fool you.
-Play:1 sounds amazing.
+Don't let the size of the speaker fool you.
+They sound amazing.
 As a standalone speaker, it has a rich sound and, for its size and price, it delivers an out-of-the-box experience.

-The sound produced by the speaker is room-filling and it’s quite possible to use it as the main source of music.
-We tested the Play:1 in the same room (which is 45m2).
-The results weren’t as promising as the Sonos One but it wasn’t disappointing, either.
+We tested Play:1 in the same room (which is 45m2).
+The results weren't as promising as the Sonos One but it wasn't disappointing, either.

-The thing is that the Play:1 and One can’t be considered as direct competitors since they’re priced quite differently.
+The thing is that the Sonos Play:1 and Sonos One can't be considered as direct competitors since they're priced quite differently.
 The Play:1 is the cheapest Sonos speaker on the market and sounds fantastic.

 The significant drawback of the Play:1 is its inability to fill a room with high ceilings.
-If you happen to live at a place like with high ceilings, try getting a pair of the Play:1.
+If you happen to live in a place with high ceilings, try getting a pair of the Play:1.